 If like most people you don’t have the luxury of just going back to bed for the next three or four months, there are some simple things you can do to lift your mood.
 However, if things don’t feel like they’re getting better, or you’ve noticed a pattern where you get depressed during certain seasons, go see your doctor.
 They can help figure out a plan of action to get you back to feeling your best.
 If you’re 10-22 years old and live in the NYC area, you can come to the Mount Sinai Adolescent Health Center and access confidential health care and mental health services, for free.

-1. Lighten up.
 Your body and your brain are craving more daylight, which makes your body release the feel-good hormone serotonin.
 Walk outside during the day, even when it’s cold, to get some sun exposure.
 Sitting closer to windows during the day can also help you get an extra dose of sunshine.
 Doctors usually recommend that people with SAD use a light box (a special light that simulates daylight) for 30 minutes per day.
-Using a light box may boost your mood even if you haven’t been diagnosed with SAD, but keep in mind they can be pretty pricey.
+Using a light box MIGHT boost your mood even if you haven’t been diagnosed with SAD, but keep in mind they can be pretty pricey and you should talk to a health care provider before using one.
 Everybody, however, can get out during the daytime, even for just a few minutes.
 You may feel your worst in the morning, but make an effort to open up the curtains and soak in the morning rays.
 Remember: hibernation is for bears, not you!

-3. Get moving.
 More and more research suggests that exercise is a great way to help deal with (and maybe even prevent) depression.
 Exercise as simple as walking for 30 (or even 10!) minutes can have a significant impact on your mood.
 Bundle up and go for a walk, play basketball with friends indoors at a community center or gym, or dance around your living room.
-Staying active helps stop winter weight gain, too.

 The Mount Sinai Adolescent Health Center is located in New York City.
 It provides comprehensive, confidential, judgment free health care at no charge to over 10,000 young people every year.
 This column is not intended to provide medical advice, professional diagnosis, opinion, treatment or services to you or to any other individual, only general information for education purposes only.